Herd of Sheffield: Choice of a theme

-The inspiration for the elephant theme of the event was that 2016 would be the 100th anniversary of Sheffield's first use of a war elephant.
-The elephant was named Lizzie and was used to haul ammunition, machinery and raw materials to and from the city's steel factories.
+The inspiration for the elephant theme was that 2016 would be the 100th anniversary of Sheffield's first use of a war elephant.
+Lizzie the Elephant hauled ammunition, machinery and raw materials to and from the city's steel factories.
 Three of the 58 sculptures are named after Lizzie.
 The use of war elephants in the United Kingdom increased during the First World War because many horses were taken away for military use.
 Approximately eight million horses died in the war.

 Some artists drew inspiration from the First World War to mark Lizzie's anniversary, for example one elephant was painted in a dazzle camouflage pattern, while others incorporated local themes such as Henderson's Relish into their artworks.

 Cause

-The purpose of the Herd of Sheffield was to raise money for the Sheffield Children's Hospital with the aim of raising enough money to fund the purchase of a fluoroscopy machine.
+The event raised money for the Sheffield Children's Hospital, with the aim of funding the purchase of a fluoroscopy machine.
 Aside from the auction, money was raised through selling merchandise such as pens, toy elephants, maps and souvenir books.
-Rebecca Staden of the Sheffield Children's Hospital Charity came up with the idea of an elephant trail and contacted the Yorkshire-based company Wild in Art which specialises in organising mass public participation art events to help the idea come to fruition.
+Rebecca Staden of the Sheffield Children's Hospital Charity devised the idea of an elephant trail and contacted the Yorkshire-based company Wild in Art, which specialises in organising mass public participation art events, to help the idea come to fruition.